TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/BasicSetupOfALocalizedWebsite/CharacterSets/Index.rst

 you have to consider this workaround:

-As long as a database does not support utf-8 so varchar(10) means “store 10 utf-8 characters regardless of byte length” we offer a setting in TYPO3 which takes care of it:
+As long as a database does not support utf-8 so varchar(10) means "store 10 utf-8 characters regardless of byte length" we offer a setting in TYPO3 which takes care of it:

 $TYPO3\_CONF\_VARS['SYS']['multiplyDBfieldSize'] = '3';

-This setting will automatically change all varchar(10) fields to “varchar(30)”.
-After changing this setting you must use the Install Tool, “Database Analyzer” to alter all fields in tables.
+This setting will automatically change all varchar(10) fields to "varchar(30)".
+After changing this setting you must use the Install Tool, "Database Analyzer" to alter all fields in tables.